flame-engine/flame/doc/development/documentation.md

 # Documentation Site

 Flame's documentation is written in **Markdown**.
 It is then rendered into HTML with the help of the [Sphinx] engine and its [MyST] plugin.
-The rendered files are then manually published to [flame-docs-site], where the site is served via [GitHub Pages].
+The rendered files are then manually (but with the help of a script) published to [flame-docs-site], where the site is served via [GitHub Pages].

 [Sphinx]: https://www.sphinx-doc.org/en/master/
 [MyST]: https://myst-parser.readthedocs.io/en/latest/